23 Jul Defining Your Target Market: A Crucial Process In Your Sales Cycle

 - Do you already have a presence in the vertical(s) you chose?
 How do you increase your exposure within those verticals?

-After you’ve defined how you can – or already are – interacting with the chosen industries, start researching their unique challenges and market pressures.
-Forming an understanding of what problems they’re trying to solve will help you understand their decision-making process and make it that much easier to differentiate yourself from other competitors in the space.
+After you’ve defined how you can – or already are – interacting with your target markets, start researching their unique challenges and market pressures.
+Forming an understanding of what problems they’re trying to solve will help you understand their decision-making process.
+This makes it that much easier to differentiate yourself from other competitors in the space.

 Once you understand the industry pain points and have discovered what differentiates your product from the competition, you’ll be able to deeply entrench yourself in that industry’s culture on a relational level.
 After all, you’ll know how the customer thinks about products and what particular features matter to them the most.